Beaverton Building Performance Standard

 Under ORS 330-300, the Oregon Department of Energy requires commercial buildings 35,000 square feet and larger to benchmark annual energy use, complete an ASHRAE Level 2 energy audit, run a life-cycle cost assessment on identified energy conservation measures, and file a Form Q compliance report by 2028 (Tier 1) or 2030 (Tier 2).
 Benchmarking was due in January 2025.
 The audit and Form Q work follows.

-Beaverton Buildings at a Glance
+Beaverton Commercial Real Estate at a Glance

 | Beaverton Detail | Figure |